onpace/apipie-rails/README.rst

 default_version
   Default API version to be used (1.0 by default)

+version_in_http_accept_header
+  name of the http accept header that contain the version

 validate
   Parameters validation is turned off when set to false.